Security-Onion-Solutions/securityonion-docs/hardware.rst

 Architecture
 ------------

-Security Onion only supports standard Intel/AMD 64-bit processors.
-Sorry, we do not support ARM at this time!
+Security Onion only supports x86-64 architecture (standard Intel/AMD 64-bit processors).
+Sorry, we do not support ARM or other processors!

 UEFI
 ----